 As you can see, the two main methods of paid advertising aren't exactly the most lucrative and they come with glaring issues.
 So what's next?
 What options do we have to convert some serious numbers?

 The Wonderful World of Cold Emailing

-Cold emailing is perhaps the best method of converting customers.
+Cold emailing is perhaps the best method of converting customers, especially if you consider marketing by using Australia business database.
 It's both the cheapest and most effective method, and contrary to popular belief it's not spam email like many people assume.

 Misunderstandings with Cold Emailing